cosmos/sdk-tutorials/README.md

   - title: All there is to discover
     description: |
-      Start with the first chapter, or select one or more tags below.
+      The portal has three different sections, with content to take you through the fundamentals of Cosmos, dive deeper in the tutorials, and apply your conceptual knowledge in the hands-on exercise chapters.
     sections:
       - image:
         title: Introduction to Cosmos
         href: /academy/1-what-is-cosmos/
         description: |
-          From a high-level overview of the Cosmos Ecosystem to the main concepts of the Cosmos SDK and IBC, take a look at the more conceptual introductions to begin your journey.
+          From a high-level overview of the Cosmos Ecosystem to the main concepts of the Cosmos SDK and IBC, take a look at these more conceptual introductions to begin your journey.
       - image:
+        title: Hands-on Exercise
+        href: /hands-on-exercise/1-ignite-cli/
+        description: |
+          Work with the full Cosmo stack while developing a checkers game blockchain with Ignite CLI and preparing your chain to run in production.
+      - image:
         title: Tutorials
         href: /tutorials/1-tech-terms/
         description: |
-          Dive into the tutorials to help get you started and to take a more detailed look at IBC, CosmJS, and some of the SDK modules.
+          Dive into these tutorials to help get you started and to take a more detailed look at IBC, CosmJS, and some of the other SDK modules.
 The tutorials walk you through code examples to translate Cosmos concepts into practice.
-      - image:
-        title: Hands-on Exercise
-        href: /hands-on-exercise/1-ignite-cli/
-        description: |
-          Work with the full Cosmos stack while developing a checkers game blockchain with Ignite CLI and preparing your chain to run in production.

   - title: Introduction to Cosmos
     description: |